Goof Troop (video game): Plot

-On a great day for fishing in Spoonerville, Goofy and his son Max go out to the sea.
-While fishing, they see a huge pirate ship heading towards Spoonerville with Pete and PJ kidnapped.
-Goofy tries to catch up with the ship, but doesn't succeed until the ship lands on the pirate's island.

-Upon landing on the island and defeating a group of pirates, Goofy and Max learn that the pirates have mistaken Pete for their captain, Keelhaul Pete, who had been swallowed by a whale a long time ago.
-As Goofy and Max explore of the island and fighting more pirates, Pete and PJ keep up the misconception, as Pete enjoys being the pirate king.
+Goofy and his son Max go out to the ocean for a fishing trip with their neighbors, Pete and PJ.
+While fishing, a large pirate ship appears and abducts Pete and PJ, and begins travelling towards the pirates' stronghold on Spoonerville Island.
+Goofy is unable to stop the ship before it makes landfall, so he and Max decide to explore the island and rescue their friends.
+Goofy and Max later learn that the pirates have mistaken Pete for their captain, the pirate king Keelhaul Pete, who had been swallowed by a whale long ago.
+As Goofy and Max venture further into the island, Pete and PJ keep up the misconception, as Pete enjoys being treated like royalty.

-Eventually, Goofy and Max reach the pirate's ship, and see what appears to be Pete.
+Eventually, Goofy and Max reach the pirates' ship, and see what appears to be Pete.
 Goofy attempts to save him, but accidentally knocks him out.
 Max then realizes that the person they assumed to be Pete is actually the real Keelhaul Pete, having returned after the whale spat him out.
-Concerned with the safety of their neighbors, Goofy and Max infiltrate the pirate ship, climaxing with another run-in with Keelhaul Pete.
-After defeating him, they find Pete and PJ about to be fed to an alligator, and they promptly rescue them.
+Concerned with the safety of their neighbors, Goofy and Max infiltrate the pirate ship, culminating in another encounter with Keelhaul Pete.
+After defeating him, they find Pete and PJ about to be fed to an alligator, and promptly rescue them.
 Suspending Keelhaul Pete over the alligator in their place, Goofy, Max, Pete, and PJ return to their fishing trip.

 Reception

-Goof Troop received mixed-to-positive reviews upon its release.
-Nintendo Power gave it a 3.525 out of 5.
-Though the review criticized the challenge for being "fairly low", it did say that "the game is still great fun".
-Ingo Zaborowski of MAN!AC gave the game a 75% score.
+Goof Troop garnered generally favorable reviews from critics.
+Nintendo Power criticized its challenge for being "fairly low", but remarked that "the game is still great fun".
 In 2013, Andy Green of Nintendo Life largely lauded the game, stating: "Goof Troop is an absolute gem of a game when teaming up with a friend in multiplayer.
 It might be short, the gameplay may be simple and the puzzles are easy but there's no denying it's an incredibly enjoyable experience when both members of the Troop are on screen".
 In the same review, Green criticized the single player mode, stating: "the simplistic nature of the game and its low difficulty level makes it tedious and as time goes on you'll get fed up completing puzzles that were evidently designed for more than one person".